 Today’s product information management software collects, manages, enriches and distributes product information across distribution channels, from your ecommerce storefront to social sales channels, marketplaces and even advertising networks.

 A PIM can become your single source of product truth by acting as a central hub for your product content management, then syncing it across your tech stack — ecommerce platform, ERP, OMS and other third-party integrations.

 Scaling your business can be challenging, but it’s the challenge everyone embarking on an ecommerce journey wants to tackle.

 One thing to watch out for as you scale is the potential for product information to become incorrect, out of date or stored in disparate places.

-Mid-market and enterprise organisations with large, complex product catalogues are particularly at risk, as they rapidly add and edit volumes of products across multiple channels.
+Once your data quality falters, it’s tough to clean it all up.
+Discrepancies arise, workarounds are implemented and workflows begin to slow.
+Mid-market and enterprise organizations with large, complex product catalogs are particularly at risk as they rapidly add and edit volumes of products across multiple channels.

 Once other factors are added, like trying to manage multiple price lists, geographic locations, languages, currencies, promotions, etc., you may see some of the following:

-To effectively communicate the value of your products to your customers, your product information has to be accurate and consistent across channels, including detailed descriptions and high quality images.
+To effectively communicate the value of your products to your customers, your product information has to be accurate and consistent across channels, including detailed descriptions and high-quality images.

 As you scale, you’ll have more data to manage — and that means the Excel spreadsheet that worked in your early days will no longer be sufficient.

-When you have every back-office system in sync, they’ll be able to manage product details, run targeted marketing campaigns, and expand to new sales channels.
+When you have every back-office system in sync, they’ll be able to manage product details, run targeted marketing campaigns and expand to new sales channels.